codesandbox/codesandbox-client/packages/homepage/content/changelog/new-look-editor/index.md

 ---
 banner: ./images/new-look.png
-title: A Snappier, New Look Editor
+title: v3.5
-date: 2017-11-16
+date: 2020-03-05
 description:
   We've evolved the design of the editor to get to you to your code faster.
   While loading and forking take a fraction of the time.
+---

+### A Snappier, New Look Editor

----When chatting with folks in the CodeSandbox community, there’s one word that comes up more than any other: Speed!
+When chatting with folks in the CodeSandbox community, there’s one word that comes up more than any other: Speed!
 It’s a core reason why people choose CodeSandbox for web development—so they can get started prototyping quickly, testing out ideas, and learning new frameworks and techniques.
 But it’s also one